mdiez/pyCZDS/README.md

 # pyCZDS – An API client for ICANN's Centralized Zone Data Service (CZDS)

-*This package allows you to seamlessly interact with ICANN's CZDS and download zonefiles for participating Top-Level Domains.*
+*This package allows you to seamlessly interact with ICANN's CZDS and download zone files for participating Top-Level Domains.*

 > The Centralized Zone Data Service (CZDS) is an online portal where any interested party can request access to the Zone Files provided by participating generic Top-Level Domains (gTLDs).